COATnor/coatnor.github.io/check.rst

 This section provides a checklist for dataset uploading new datasets.
 For a full detailed description of the formatting rules please refer to the :ref:`data formatting section <formatting>`

-The data formatting rules are also included in the COAT Data Management Plan.
+The data formatting rules are also included in the `COAT Data Management Plan <https://data.coat.no/dataset/coat-data-management-plan_v1/resource/cfc7651f-b8a6-48f9-aba8-665fdb0beed7>`_.
-[Eeva: add link to DMP here?]

 1. Dataset requirements
 ^^^^^^^^^^^^^^^^^^^^^^^